HanSeongLee/webp-converter/README.md

 2. Install dependencies using `npm install`.
 3. Run tests using `npm test`.
 4. Make your changes and write tests if necessary.
-5. Ensure tests pass and code is formatted using `npm run lint`.
-6. Submit a pull request.
+5. Submit a pull request.

 ## License